-There are two gluten-free breadcrumbs that I find myself using when I make this gluten-free pan fried chicken breasts recipe.
+There are two gluten-free breadcrumbs that I find myself using when I make this gluten-free pan-fried chicken breast recipe.

 The first brand is Aleia’s Gluten-Free Panko Crumbs (both original and Italian seasoned).
 I find that these breadcrumbs hold well to the chicken and come out nice and crispy when fried in a little oil.
 I also love that Aleia’s is a dedicated gluten-free company.

 Please note that Ian’s makes regular (wheat-based) breadcrumbs as well, so be sure to purchase only the bags marked “gluten-free.”
-The packaging looks almost identical and this is not a mistake you want to be making!
+The packaging looks almost identical, and this is not a mistake you want to make!

 I’m sure there are other gluten-free breadcrumb options, so please leave a comment if there is another brand you think I should try… and if I like it, I will add them to this article!

-This recipe is so super silly easy that I sometimes can’t believe I’m calling it a recipe.
-Alas, I have learned that few people know how to make basic pan fried chicken breasts the right way, so I’ve decided to create this post to teach one of my favorite and most basic recipes.
+This recipe is so super easy that I sometimes can’t believe I’m calling it a recipe.
+Alas, I have learned that few people know how to make basic pan-fried chicken breasts the right way, so I’ve decided to create this post to teach one of my favorite and most basic recipes.

 And it’s really easy to do.